SANTA: Separate Strategies for Inaccurate and Incomplete Annotation Noise in Distantly-Supervised Named Entity Recognition: Method

 Recently, \citet{meng-etal-2021-distantly} adopts generalized cross entropy (GCE) \citep{DBLP:conf/nips/ZhangS18} instead of cross entropy (CE) to improve the robustness in DS-NER.
 GCE calculated on spans labeled as non-entities $D_{n}$ can be described as following:

-where $q$ denotes a hyperparameter; when $q\rightarrow1$ GCE approximates Mean Absolute Error Loss (MAE), which is widely used in regression task; when $q\rightarrow0$, GCE approximates CE (using L’Hôpital’s rule).

-\citet{DBLP:conf/aaai/GhoshKS17} theoretically proved that a loss function that satisfies the symmetric condition would be inherently tolerant to symmetric label noise.
+where $q$ denotes a hyperparameter; when $q\rightarrow1$ GCE approximates Mean Absolute Error Loss (MAE), which is widely used in regression task; when $q\rightarrow0$, GCE approximates CE (using L’Hôpital’s rule). \citet{DBLP:conf/aaai/GhoshKS17} theoretically proved that a loss function that satisfies the symmetric condition would be inherently tolerant to symmetric label noise.
 However, the derived loss functions according to this design principle such as MAE, suffer from the underfitting \citep{DBLP:conf/icml/CharoenphakdeeL19}.
-GCE attempts to perform the trade-off between CE and symmetric loss MAE, but is performs poorly on asymmetric noise as it attempts to satisfy symmetric condition \citep{DBLP:conf/aaai/GhoshKS17}.
-As the incomplete annotation noise is always asymmetric, we adopt Sparse Regularization (SR) to improve the GCE performance, which is proved to be more robust to asymmetric noise \citep{DBLP:conf/iccv/ZhouLWZJJ21}.
+GCE attempts to perform the trade-off between CE and symmetric loss MAE to improve the robustness.
+Meanwhile, \citet{DBLP:conf/iccv/ZhouLWZJJ21} have theoretically proven that any loss function can be made robust to noisy labels by constraining the network output to the set of permutations over a fixed vector.
+When using a one-hot fixed vector, the output should be constrained to be one-hot as well.
+However, this constraint leads to gradients close to zero in most cases, making gradient-based optimization challenging.
+To address this issue, we adopt Sparse Regularization (SR) as \citet{DBLP:conf/iccv/ZhouLWZJJ21} to enhance the performance of GCE.
+SR approximates the one-hot constraint by employing two key components: first, a network output sharpening operation to enforce a sharp output distribution, and second, $L_p$-norm ($p \textless 1$) regularization that promotes sparsity in the network output.
+This straightforward approach ensures the robustness of any loss function to noisy labels without hindering the network's fitting ability.
 GCE + SR only calculated on $D_n$ can be defined as:

 where $p \leq 1$ denotes a hyperparameter.

 In this way, we can achieve better robustness to asymmetric noise caused by incomplete annotation.